wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-aadconnect-dirsync-upgrade-get-started.md

 <properties
-   pageTitle="Windows Azure AD Connect - Upgrade from Windows Azure AD sync tool (DirSync) | Windows Azure" description="Learn how to upgrade from DirSync to Azure AD Connect.
+   pageTitle="Azure AD Connect: Upgrade from Windows Azure AD sync tool (DirSync) | Windows Azure" description="Learn how to upgrade from DirSync to Azure AD Connect.
 This articles describes the steps for upgrading your current Windows Azure AD sync tool (DirSync) to Azure AD Connect." services="active-directory" documentationCenter=""